 Food is not to be shared with non-meal plan or non-cash paying customers.
-Removal of food, beverages, utensils, tumblers and china are not permitted out of the dining room without the permission of the Food Service Director.
-You are welcome to eat and drink as much as you want while in the dining room, but must keep it within this area.
-Certain policies and procedures must be followed to maintain a cost-effective and efficient dining program.
-To-go cups and take-out containers are not to be shared.
-Each take-out container is viewed as a single serving for one individual.
-For additional information on To-go cups and take-out containers see the cashier.
-Health regulations require that shirt and shoes be worn in the dining room facilities at all times.
+Removal of food, beverages, utensils, tumblers, and china are not permitted out of the dining room without the permission of the Food Service Director.
+You are welcome to eat and drink as much as you want while in the dining room but must keep it within this area.
+Certain policies and procedures must be followed to maintain a costeffective and efficient dining program.
+Health regulations require that shirt and shoes be always worn in the dining room facilities.

-Griffin Go Box
+Ryan Hall Griffin Go Box

 Faculty, staff, and students may pay a deposit to gain access to the Griffin Go Box (To-Go Reusable Container) program.
-Once the deposit is paid, you will receive a Griffin Go Box card.
-Take the card to Ryan Dining Hall and exchange the card for a Griffin Go Box, which can be used in Ryan Dining Hall or the Griffin Grill.
-Once you are done with the container, bring it back to Ryan Dining Hall and exchange it back for your Griffin Go Box card.
+Once the deposit is paid, you will receive a Griffin Go Box token.
+Take the token to Ryan Dining Hall and exchange the token for a Griffin Go Box, which can be used in Ryan Dining Hall.
+Once you are done with the container, bring it back to Ryan Dining Hall and exchange it back for your Griffin Go Box token.
 You may repeat this process as many times as you want throughout the academic year.